opensearch-project/documentation-website/_replication-plugin/get-started.md

 ## Start replication

-To get started, create an index called `leader-01` on the remote (leader) cluster:
+To get started, create an index called `leader-01` on the leader cluster:

 ```bash
 curl -XPUT -k -H 'Content-Type: application/json' -u 'admin:admin' 'https://localhost:9201/leader-01?pretty'
 ```

-Start replication of that index from the follower cluster.
-Starting replication creates a follower index from scratch; you can't convert an existing index to a follower index.

-Provide the leader cluster and index that you want to replicate:
+Then start replication of that index from the follower cluster.
+In the request body, provide the leader cluster and index, along with the security roles that you want to use:

 ```bash
 curl -XPUT -k -H 'Content-Type: application/json' -u 'admin:admin' 'https://localhost:9200/_plugins/_replication/follower-01/_start?pretty' -d '